DiLi-Lab/MeRID-eye-tracking/README.md

 > :bangbang::bangbang::bangbang::bangbang:
 > **Important**: Please make sure to have the most recent version of the enviornment and the dependencies installed.
-> If you have created the env before November 21, 2024, please make sure to update the environment.
+> If you have created the env before December 19, 2024, please make sure to update the environment.
 It is best to just
 > create a new clean env and install all the dependencies again.
 You do not have to reinstall anaconda or so.